[Attributed to "Stephen" in the table of contents; the poem appears on page 22 signed "Buffington Tutt," closing the "Business a la Mode" section.]

 I was a knight-at-arms in Lancelot's day And tilted Fame in many a tournament.
 With Pete Ronsard I wrought the roundelay, With brother Franc Villon his testament.

-I was a gallant in Jack Suckling's time, A courtier in the days of Dick Lovelace, And more than one fine sonnet did I rhyme To win some token of my lady's grace.
+I was a courtier in Jack Suckling's time, A gallant in the days of Dick Lovelace, And more than one fine sonnet did I rhyme To win some token of my lady's grace.

-With Amerigo and Christopher I aspired To sail uncharted seas to continents unknown.
+With Amerigo and Christopher I sailed Uncharted seas to continents unknown.
 By Jack Lafitte and "Johnny" Jones I hailed The empery of the waters as my own.